-THC has been shown to be effective at lowering amyloid-beta levels and enhancing mitochondrial function, therefore causing the researchers to conclude “that THC could be a potential therapeutic treatment option for Alzheimer’s through multiple functions and pathways” (Cao, et al., 2014).
-An earlier study also found THC to be effective at preventing amyloid beta aggregation, suggesting it could impact the progression of the disease (Eubanks, et al., 2006).
+THC has been shown to be effective at lowering amyloid-beta levels and enhancing mitochondrial function, therefore causing the researchers to conclude “that THC could be a potential therapeutic treatment option for Alzheimer’s through multiple functions and pathways”3,5.
+An earlier study also found THC to be effective at preventing amyloid beta aggregation, indicating it could impact the progression of the disease6.

-The brains of Alzheimer’s patients experience an over activation of microglia (cells that form myelin), which contributes to the excessive tau buildup and therefore tangles.
-However, CBD has been shown to modulate microglial function and control neuroinflammation (Martin-Moreno, et al., 2011).
-In addition, CBD has been shown to improve the survival rate of cells through a combination of neuroprotective, anti-oxidative and anti-apoptotic effects against the toxicity caused by beta-amyloid, therefore showing potential as a therapeutic option for Alzheimer’s7.
+The brains of Alzheimer’s patients experience an over-activation of microglia (cells that form myelin), which contributes to excessive tau buildup and eventually tangles.
+However, CBD has been shown to modulate microglial function and control neuroinflammation9.
+In addition, CBD has been shown to improve the survival rate of cells through a combination of neuroprotective, anti-oxidative, anti-inflammatory and anti-apoptotic effects against the toxicity caused by beta-amyloid, therefore showing potential as a therapeutic option for Alzheimer’s7.
 One study that found CBD’s neuroprotective effects and its ability to promote the regeneration of brain cells was effective for reversing the cognitive deficits caused by Alzheimer’s4.

 Cannabinoids provide a multi-faceted approach in the treatment of Alzheimer’s.
-In addition to reducing amyloid-beta levels and modulating microglial function, they protect brain cells from the deleterious effects of amyloid-beta, reduce inflammation, and support the brain’s repair process by enhancing neurogenesis (birth of new cells) (Campbell & Gowran, 2007).
+In addition to reducing amyloid-beta levels, modulating microglial function and increasing glucose uptake, they protect brain cells from the deleterious effects of amyloid-beta, reduce inflammation, and support the brain’s repair process by enhancing neurogenesis (birth of new cells)2.

 States That Have Approved Medical Marijuana for Alzheimer’s Disease